The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 Ask them what they do and the answer sounds almost modest: they assess creditworthiness, measure risk, and provide information to investors.

 This is true in the same way a thermostat “provides information” about temperature — while also controlling the heating.
+And it is the second clause the agencies never say aloud.
+The whole edifice rests on describing an act of control as an act of description.

 The Published Criteria and the Unpublished Assumptions